nitin-motiani/jlisp/src/Plans.md

 of macro expansion.
 While after that evaluation happens.
 So it's fine, that's why the actual expression is not evaluated during the expansion phase, rather just replaced properly

+10. So macros can have multiple expressions in the body, and we return the last one.
+Just like functions And defmacro seems a bit like a lambda.
+The only thing is how to do a recursive macro expansion

+And what is the time when macro expansion should be done.
+Should it be done before evaluation state.
+It probably makes sense to take the AST from parser output and create new AST after macro expansion (where one can do the recursive stuff too).

+11. A macro expansion needs a scope for sure since there is an expression which is evaluated there.
+The question is what scope should that be.
+Or is it the macro creation which requires scope.
+I would say evaluation.
+But not so sure eg :-

+(defmacro scope-test (a) `(+ ,a ,x))
+(defun scope-func (a) (let ((x 15)) (scope-test x))

+Here when macro is expanded, it's taking the value of x in global scope.
+Not in the let block scope.
+So that means the scope is not the evaluation type scope.
+Or Maybe I am wrong.
+It's possible that the scope is the scope at the time function is created.
+So it's evaluation type scope of the function creation.

+(defun scope-inner () (let ((x 15)) (lambda (a) (scope-test a))))

+Here also the scope-test expansion used the global scope and not the local binding of x.
+So it seems the expansion is not happening at the time of lambda evaluation.
+Rather at the time of expression creation.
+Basically seems more reasonable that the expander needs to sit between parser and evaluator.

+12. Can there be a defmacro inside a function?
+Apparently yes.
+No idea how to use it though.

+13. Does defmacro go through macroexpansion phase?

+This is confusing as hell at this point :(

+Seems like macro expansion is only limited to the first entry in the list being a macro name.
+This simplifies things like hell.
+I don't have to keep parsing an expression like crazy and expand it.
+Could be simpler way to do such shit.
+Or maybe I do need to write a code walker :(

+14. Seems like a recursive macro thing only works with an interprater (which I am building) and not with a compiler.
+So question is whether to have macro expansion part of the evaluaiton code, and just expand at the root.
+And expand macros as needed.
+Or write a more code walker type thingy before evaluation which does the whole evaluation and hence will technically work with compiler stuff too.
+First approach seems a lot more doable at this point.
+Of course, then the question is what environment the macro expansion really works in.
+I would think doing it like lexical scoping.
+Doing it in the environment it was created in.
+Anyway, we'd rather try to reduce the variable capture thingies to reduce the impact of environment as much as possible.

+15. For now implement macros with a function inside like OnLisp explains them.
+This way we avoid duplication of code.

+Out of Scope :-

+1. Macros defined inside functions, it seems.
+Definitely macrolet stuff
+2. Macros with variable number of args.
+At least for time being.
+May bring those in once the implementation becomes clearer.

 Examples :-